 Further, the directive implements a specific reporting obligation, requiring organizations to notify the authorities of significant incidents as soon as possible and within 24 hours at the latest.
 The notification must be followed up with an elaborated update and an assessment of the incident within 72 hours.

-Who is Subject to NIS2?
+Who is subject to NIS2?

 The scope of NIS2 has been significantly expanded compared to its predecessor.
 This implies that your organization may be regulated by the directive if you conduct activities in the fields of: